-The message from the new Prime Minister could not be clearer, the UK Government is committed to leaving the EU on 31 October deal or no deal.
+The message from the Prime Minister could not be clearer, the UK Government is committed to leaving the EU on 31 October deal or no deal.

 The default legal position as set by the Article 50 process is that unless the Prime Minister requests an extension from the EU the UK will leave the EU on 31 October 2019.
-This coupled with the significant increase in the seriousness of the new Government’s commitment to leaving the EU on October 31, deal or no deal, means that falling out on no deal terms is a likely outcome which companies must take seriously.
+This coupled with the significant increase in the seriousness of the Government’s commitment to leaving the EU on October 31, deal or no deal, means that falling out on no deal terms is a likely outcome which our members must take seriously.

 - Sending and receiving personal data to and from the EU